bgold-cosmos/sandspiel/README.md

   * Anti-Mites that explode on contact with Mites!
   * Salt and Brine (salt water)!
   * Metal that can heat up and set things on fire when hot!
-  * Slightly less agressive fungus!
+  * Slightly less aggressive fungus!

 ## original notes below